phanhongan/ml-systems-evaluation/README.md

 A reliability-focused evaluation framework for Industrial AI systems, applying Site Reliability Engineering (SRE) principles to machine learning evaluation.

+---

+**Note:**
+- Example configurations are now organized by industry in `examples/industries/<industry>/`.
+- General-purpose templates are in `examples/templates/`.
+- Industry-specific templates are available via the CLI and in `ml_eval/templates/files/industries/` (for framework use).

+---

 ## 🎯 The Problem

 Industrial AI systems face unique challenges that traditional ML evaluation approaches don't address: